José Tábata: Pittsburgh Pirates

-On July 26, 2008, Tábata was acquired by the Pirates with Ross Ohlendorf, Jeff Karstens, and Daniel McCutchen from the Yankees in exchange for Xavier Nady and Dámaso Marte.
+On 26 July 2008, Tábata was acquired by the Pirates with Ross Ohlendorf, Jeff Karstens, and Daniel McCutchen from the Yankees in exchange for Xavier Nady and Dámaso Marte.

-Tábata was called up from Triple-A Indianapolis to make his major league debut on June 9, 2010.
+Tábata was called up from the Triple-A Indianapolis Indians to make his major league debut on 9 June 2010.
 He subsequently singled for his first major league hit in his first at bat.
 In the top of the fourth, with Neil Walker at bat, Tábata collected the first stolen base of his career.
 He then tallied his first run of his career, on a single from Walker on the next pitch.

 In 2010, he batted .299, and led National League left fielders in range factor/game (2.09).
 He tied for 8th in the voting for NL Rookie of the Year, behind Ike Davis of the New York Mets.

-On August 21, 2011, Pirates general manager Neal Huntington announced a contract extension for Tábata through 2019.
+On 21 August 2011, Pirates general manager Neal Huntington announced a contract extension for Tábata through 2019.
 Tábata signed with the Pirates through 2016 for $14.75 million guaranteed, with a $250,000 buyout, and an additional three club option years for 2017–2019.
-On July 2, 2012, Tábata was sent down to the Pirates' AAA affiliate Indianapolis Indians.
-Tabata was recalled on August 19, 2012, when Starling Marte was placed on the Disabled list.
+On 2 July 2012, Tábata was sent down to the Triple–A Indianapolis.
+Tábata was recalled on 19 August, when Starling Marte was placed on the Disabled list.
 Tábata started the 2013 season off well.
-On May 25, 2013, Tábata was placed on the 15-day disabled list.
-Tábata was batting .272, with two home runs, six RBIs, and a .744 OPS in just 36 games with the Pirates.
-Tábata's .744 OPS was just two points off of his career high OPS which is .746.
+On 25 May 2013, Tábata was placed on the 15-day disabled list with an oblique strain and didn't return until early July.
+He was batting .272, with two home runs, six RBI, and a .744 OPS in just 36 games with the Pirates.
 Tábata finished up the 2013 season with 6 homers, a career best.

-Tábata was outrighted off the Pirates roster on June 24, 2014.
-He was re-added to the roster on August 25, 2014.
-He was designated for assignment on October 3, 2014.
-He was called back up by the Pirates on May 19, 2015.
+On 24 June 2014, Tábata was removed from the 40–man roster and sent outright to Triple–A Indianapolis.
+Tábata was re-added to the roster on 25 August.
+He was later designated for assignment on 3 October.
+Tábata was called back up by the Pirates on 19 May 2015.

-On June 20, 2015, Tábata faced Max Scherzer in the ninth inning, after Scherzer had retired the first 26 batters in order for the Washington Nationals.
+On 20 June 2015, Tábata faced Max Scherzer in the ninth inning, after Scherzer had retired the first 26 batters in order for the Washington Nationals.
 On a 2–2 count, a pitch inside clipped Tábata on the elbow guard, ending Scherzer's chance for a perfect game.
 After Tábata took first base, Scherzer induced a fly ball from the next batter that was caught by Michael A. Taylor, preserving a no-hitter for Scherzer.
 Tábata faced criticism from numerous baseball fans and analysts after the game for leaning into the pitch, although he said afterward he had expected Scherzer's slider to break back toward the plate.
-Replays confirmed that Tabata moved his elbow guard, with purpose, down towards the ball.
-Scherzer, to his credit, said he did not blame Tábata for breaking up the perfect game, adding, "I probably would have done the same thing."
+Replays confirmed that Tábata moved his elbow guard down towards the ball.
+Scherzer did not blame Tábata for breaking up the perfect game, adding, "I probably would have done the same thing."